front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/logging.md

 ## Automatic logging configuration

-You can also automate the logging configuration based on wether the application is deployed on our cloud offer (V2) or not using the following `my-module/config/logging.js`
+You can also automate the logging configuration based on whether the application is deployed on our cloud offer (V2) or not using the following `my-module/config/logging.js`

 ```js
 const makeLogAccordingToEnv = (filename) =>